-While much of my work uses new materials (my paintings on cradled wood panel, for example), I'm always looking to repurpose used (and overlooked) materials as art –– more specifically, to transform found objects into art objects.
-I believe original art is one of the last vestiges of true individuality left to us today.
+While much of my work uses all new materials (my larger paintings on cradled wood panel, for example), I'm always looking to repurpose used (and overlooked) materials as art –– more specifically, to transform found objects into art objects.
+I believe that objects have personality and meaning, and that original art is one of the last vestiges of true individuality left to us today.

-For example, my cigar-tin stories: I take an empty dessert cigar tin, prime the cover, paint an image on it, seal the cover with varnish, then place an accordion booklet with an original short story or essay inside (all the writing is my own; many of the stories have been previously published in magazines or books).
+For example, my cigar-tin stories: I take an empty dessert cigar tin, prime the cover, paint an image on it, protect the picture with varnish, then place an accordion booklet with an original short story or essay inside (all the writing is my own; many of the stories have been previously published in magazines or books).

-I also refashion vintage library cards, old/found hard cover books, recycled glass (mostly food jars) and discarded paper (often torn from old books), as well as other things.
+I also refashion vintage library cards, old/found hard cover books, boxes of all shapes and discarded paper (often torn from old texts), as well as other things.

 Please start a conversation with me if you have any questions; I've done many custom orders.